Northumberland Regional High School

-Northumberland Regional High School (NRHS) is a Canadian public high school located in Alma, Nova Scotia.
+Northumberland Regional High School (NRHS) is a public high school located in Alma, Nova Scotia.
 Students that attend the school come from the western part of Pictou County, including the towns of Stellarton, and Westville.
 The school is administratively part of the "Celtic Region" in the Chignecto-Central Regional School Board.
 Its official colours are red, white and black and the mascot is a Nighthawk nicknamed "Squawk".
 The sports teams from NRHS are called the Northumberland Nighthawks.